dhardi/gameshark/TESTING.md

 |passed | **View reviews of a product** so that I can **see what other people think of a product.**
 |:---:|:---|
 |&check;| The site has a review section on the product detail page.
-|&check;| The review section shows the review title.
+|&check;| The review section shows the review .
-|&check;| The review heading indicates the review rating.
+|&check;| The review  indicates the review rating.
-|&check;| The review heading previews the review body.
+|&check;| The review  previews the review body.
-|&check;| The review heading shows the review author.
+|&check;| The review  shows the review author.
-|&check;| The review heading indicates the review date.
+|&check;| The review  indicates the review date.
-|&check;| The review edit/delete buttons only show to the author and super users.
+|&check;| The review edit/delete buttons only show to the author.
 |&check;| Accordion opens and closes when clicked.
-|&check;| Accordion only allows for one review to be expanded simultaneously to save display space.
-|&check;| If there are no reviews, then an inline form is shown in place of the accordion.
 |&check;| If reviews, there is a button below for the user to add a review.

 |passed | **Identify any promotions that are available** so that I can **take advantage of them and obtain the best value for money possible.**
 |:---:|:---|
-|&check;| The site has a promotions page.
+|&check;| The site has section Hot Deals.
-|&check;| The promotions page shows only active sales items.
+|&check;| The Hot Deals page shows only active sales items.

 |passed | **See clearly when something goes wrong on the site** so that I can **correct any errors and continue with my purchase.**
 |:---:|:---|